Species Pacific Coast Iris

 Iris tenax ssp. klamathensis

-Flowers: usually one; standards smaller and less erect than in the species.
+Sub-species Flowers: usually one; standards smaller and less erect than in the species.

 Style crests: rounded to deltoid, reflexed, toothed.